Philosophy of mathematics: History

 At the middle of the century, a new mathematical theory was created by Samuel Eilenberg and Saunders Mac Lane, known as category theory, and it became a new contender for the natural language of mathematical thinking.
 As the 20th century progressed, however, philosophical opinions diverged as to just how well-founded were the questions about foundations that were raised at the century's beginning.
 Hilary Putnam summed up one common view of the situation in the last third of the century by saying:

 When philosophy discovers something wrong with science, sometimes science has to be changed—Russell's paradox comes to mind, as does Berkeley's attack on the actual infinitesimal—but more often it is philosophy that has to be changed.
 I do not think that the difficulties that philosophy finds with classical mathematics today are genuine difficulties; and I think that the philosophical interpretations of mathematics that we are being offered on every hand are wrong, and that "philosophical interpretation" is just what mathematics doesn't need.

 Philosophy of mathematics today proceeds along several different lines of inquiry, by philosophers of mathematics, logicians, and mathematicians, and there are many schools of thought on the subject.
 The schools are addressed separately in the next section, and their assumptions explained.

 Contemporary schools of thought

 Contemporary schools of thought in the philosophy of mathematics include: artistic, Platonism, mathematicism, logicism, formalism, conventionalism, intuitionism, constructivism, finitism, structuralism, embodied mind theories (Aristotelian realism, psychologism, empiricism), fictionalism, social constructivism, and non-traditional schools.

 However, many of these schools of thought are mutually compatible.
 For example, most living mathematicians are together Platonists and formalists, give a great importance to aesthetic, and consider that axioms should be chosen for the results they produce, not for their coherence with human intuition of reality (conventionalism).

 Artistic

-The view that claims that mathematics is the aesthetic combination of assumptions, and then also claims that mathematics is an art.
-A famous mathematician who claims that is the British G. H. Hardy.
-For Hardy, in his book, A Mathematician's Apology, the definition of mathematics was more like the aesthetic combination of concepts.
+The artistic perspective sees mathematics as an aesthetic mix of assumptions, making it a form of art.
+British mathematician G. H. Hardy, in his book A Mathematician's Apology, said that mathematics is best understood as an aesthetic combination of concepts.